 According to the Law of the Republic of Azerbaijan on "Deposit Insurance", insured deposit is the part of a protected deposit that will be compensated by the Deposit Insurance Fund in case of an insurance incident that occurred in the participant bank where a depositor is serviced.
 Starting from June 1, 2020, the maximum annual interest rate on protected deposits in the national currency is set at 12%, and in foreign currency - 2.5%.
-According to another law on "Full Deposit Insurance" dated January 19, 2016 and last amended on December 18, 2020, all protected deposits within the annual interest rate set by the Board of Trustees of the Deposit Insurance Fund are fully insured until April 5, 2021 regardless of their amounts.
-Starting from April 5, 2021 in case of an insurance incident each depositor is entitled to receive compensation from the Deposit Insurance Fund for the full amount of deposit agreement, but not exceeding AZN 100 thousand.
+Starting from April 5, 2021, in case of an insurance incident each depositor is entitled to receive compensation from the Deposit Insurance Fund for the full amount of deposit agreement, but not exceeding AZN 100 thousand for individuals.
+For funds on bank accounts of entrepreneurs, the compensation amount is limited to AZN 20 thousand.

-As at December 31, 2023 the Bank has 30 branches (December 31, 2022: 29 branches) within the Republic of Azerbaijan.
+As at December 31, 2024 the Bank has 30 branches (December 31, 2023: 30 branches) within the Republic of Azerbaijan.